 At Genesis, we proudly offer exceptional Chinese-speaking legal services to the Puget Sound, including one or more Chinese-speaking divorce lawyers practicing in Seattle, Bellevue, and surrounding cities.
-We have two offices – a Seattle branch office and Everett headquarters.
+We have three offices – branch offices in Seattle and Bellevue and headquarters in Everett.
 Our Mandarin-speaking lawyers see clients at both locations, allowing each client to select whichever office and lawyer he or she likes best.
 Notably, east King County clients (Bellevue, Redmond, etc.) often prefer driving to our Everett headquarters rather than navigate Seattle’s traffic.

 Regardless which of our locations or lawyers you choose, we provide several advantages over other Mandarin-speaking firms in the Pacific Northwest.
 Firstly, we enjoy significantly stronger academic credentials than most competitors because we tend to be more selective in our attorney recruitment.
 You can investigate this yourself by visiting our attorney bios and comparing them to whoever else you might be considering.
 For example, attorney Qiuwen “Heather” Xu attended Peking University for her undergraduate degree (currently ranked #1 in China) and the University of Washington for her law degree (ranked #1 in this region of the United States).
 Very few family law or divorce lawyers can match her background, especially in our vicinity.